vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 the root- *granthi* to the heart, where consciousness is, as the void subtle transmigrating body, \[one must worship\] the goddesses, the secret Yoginīs, Vaśinī, etc., abiding, O Beloved of the heroes, in the Sarvarogahara *cakra* , in the blazing fi re of destruction of the *saṁsāra* , by following the groups of consonants touched by the *kalās* of the vowels, which are seeds. //152–154a//

-*niruddhavāyusaṁghaṭṭasphu ṭ itagranthimūlata ḥ * /
+*niruddhavāyusaṁghaṭṭasphuṭitagranthimūlata ḥ * /

-*hṛdayāntarasaṁvittiśūṇyaṣṭ akātmanā * //152//
+*hṛdayāntarasaṁvittiśūṇyaṣṭakātmanā * //152//

-*bījarūpasvarakalāspṛṣṭ avargānusārata ḥ * /
+*bījarūpasvarakalāspṛṣṭavargānusārata ḥ * /

 *rahasyayoginīr devīḥ saṁsāradalanojjvale* //153//